Costs When Selling A Home In Nashville

 What is title insurance?
 It’s an insurance policy that guards lenders and new owners against undisclosed liens that may be found in the future.
 The insurance issuer will either pay the claim or settle the claim in court.

 Who pays for title insurance?
 Like everything in a purchase contract; it’s negotiable.
 It also varies by area.
 For this discussion, let’s focus on Davidson County.
 The second page of the Tennessee Association of Realtors Purchase and Sale Agreement is left blank on this matter.
 The buyer agent, when drafting an offer, will need to fill in the blank on who pays the cost of the title.
 When purchasing a new construction home, a short sale home, or a bank-owned home, it’s almost always expected that the buyer will cover the cost of title insurance.
 Historically it has been commonplace for buyers to ask the seller to cover the cost of title insurance when purchasing a pre-owned home.
 However, the swift pace of the current Nashville market has seen a change in this tradition.
 If the listing is brand new to the market and you are involved in a multiple offer situation, you may see buyers offer to cover the cost of their own policy in an attempt to make their offer more attractive.
 It’s also possible to offer to split the final cost.

 It is important to remember that at its heart, this is a cost that benefits the future buyer.
-Because of this, sellers are sometimes loath to pay it.
+Because of this, sellers are sometimes reluctant to pay it.
 Title insurance is an underwriting requirement whenever a loan is involved.
 If the buyer were paying all cash for the home, it would be an elected option, one that I always recommend as a protection to your investment.